We’re altering the way we handle text in Figma. Join me on the journey we took to get there — through type history and into the modern times.

 You can update your previous text boxes at your own pace (either one by one, or by selecting all items on your canvas, and doing it en masse), and any of the changes will be reversible.

 All of the above might seem like a world of pain, and it wasn’t an easy problem to navigate.
-I joined Figma's design team recently to work on typesetting and this was one of the projects I started with.
-I learned a lot about laying out text, and I’m pretty sure I barely scratched the surface of all there is to know.
+I joined Figma's design team An inside look into who we are and how we got here

 There is a saying in urban design: “If you can understand a city, that city is dead."
 How people live and organize their buildings and lives evolves in all sorts of unpredictable ways.
 It’s easy to see that as messy or annoying, but one can also see it as beautiful and very human.
 I often look at typography that way, too, as a thing of infinite complexity, rich in history and meaning.
 I’m in awe of it all, and it feels like a privilege to be part of that journey.